ForeverYoung1208/avatar-by-initials/README.md

 # What is it

-Small utility to make avatar image from given name and surname
+Small utility to make avatar png image from given name and surname.
+Tiny.
+No deps.

 ## How to use
 ### install